KnowageLabs/Knowage-Documentation/functionalities-guide/WhatIf/ka_user_whatif.rst

 |    Customers]                                                         |
 +-----------------------------------------------------------------------+

-   Example of cell’s tuple.
+  Code 9.6: Example of cellâ€™s tuple.

 Note that you can refer to the tuple

 +-----------------------------------------------------------------------+
 | [Measures].[Store Sales], [Product].[Drink].[Alcoholic Beverages],    |